 You may be one of the millions of people who smell the scent of evergreen and think of Christmas trees.
 Or the smell of a certain meal cooking in the kitchen can take you back to your childhood.
-This connection between your sense of smell and the memory centers in your brain is remarkable, and scientifically proven.
+This connection between your sense of smell and the memory centers in your brain is remarkable and scientifically proven.
 More on that in a minute.

 Memory Loss in Mood Disorders

-An aspect of major depressive disorder (MDD) is a bias towards broad, overgeneralized negative memories such as “I am a failure” or “I fight with my friends a lot,” rather than specific times when they were successful, or when they had fun with their friends.
+In fact, an aspect of major depressive disorder (MDD) is a bias towards broad, overgeneralized negative memories such as “I am a failure” or “I fight with my friends a lot,” rather than specific times when they were successful or when they had fun with their friends.
+Interestingly, even when depressive symptoms are in remission, this inability to recall specific (autobiographical) memories persists, which suggests this type of forgetfulness is a trait of the disorder with a potentially causal role in its development.

 In the first study of its kind, researchers found that smelling certain scents was more effective than any word cue.